djgrant/r-modal/README.md

 :---|:---|:---
 open | bool.isRequired | display the modal and overlay
 onRequestClose | func.isRequired | an escape hatch for the modal to access the outer state.
-Is called when the overlay is clicked or the ESC key is pressed. onBeforeOpen | func.isRequired | called before the modal opens onBeforeClose | func.isRequired | called before the modal closes
+Is called when the overlay is clicked or the ESC key is pressed. onBeforeOpen | func | called before the modal opens onBeforeClose | func | called before the modal closes className | string | classes to be applied to the modal element overlayClassName | string | classes to be applied to the overlay element style | shape({ overlay, modal }) | an object with inline styles to be applied to overlay and modal elements

 ### `<Page>`